-The Girls' College English-as-a-subject head, Mrs Deen, explained why more Muslims join the bilingual program than Tamils.
-A Muslim woman in her 50s, Mrs Deen was one of the most senior teachers at the school.
+The Girls' College English-as-a-subject head, Mrs. Deen, explained why more Muslims join the bilingual program than Tamils.
+A Muslim woman of Malay heritage in her 50s, Mrs. Deen was one of the most senior teachers at the school.
 She stood out from other teachers because she studied in the English medium at a Kandy Catholic missionary school.
 She spoke Tamil at home with her mother and was highly fluent in English and Sinhala.
-She wore an Indian-style sari without a hijab, a style of dress that she noted made her ethnic and religious identity ambiguous.
-However, she often referred to a callus on her forehead, the result of praying, as her Islamic bindhi (a mark worn on the center of the forehead by Hindu women).
-Mrs Deen said that Tamils were skeptical about the bilingual stream because of their strong attachment to the Tamil language.
-In another conversation she discussed the linguistic flexibility of Sri Lankan Muslims.
-She stated that "our mother tongue is Arabic, but when we are in areas with a lot of Tamil people we speak Tamil, and areas with a lot of Sinhala people we speak Sinhala, so our language is very mixed".
-Mrs Deen implied that Muslims' lack of attachment to Tamil and Sinhala makes them open to studying in English.
+She wore an Indian-style sari without a hijab; a style of dress that she noted made her ethnic and religious identity ambiguous.
+However, she often referred to a callus on her forehead, the result of praying, as her Islamic bindi (a mark worn on the center of the forehead by Hindu and some Catholic women) (Davis 2020a).
+Mrs. Deen said that Tamils were skeptical about the bilingual stream because of their strong attachment to the Tamil language.
+In another conversation, she discussed the linguistic flexibility of Sri Lankan Muslims.
+She stated that "our mother tongue is Arabic, but when we are in areas with a lot of Tamil people we speak Tamil, and areas with a lot of Sinhala people we speak Sinhala, so our language is very mixed."
+Mrs. Deen implied that Muslims' lack of attachment to Tamil and Sinhala makes them open to studying in English.
+Her characterization of Arabic as the mother tongue of Muslims sociolinguistically distances them from both Tamils and Sinhalas.
+Thus, like Nabiha, Fatima, and other Girls' College Muslim teachers.
+Mrs. Deen used language to assert Muslims' separate ethno-religious identity.

 It is logical that postcolonial groups that do not ground their identities in national languages would embrace English given its association with upward mobility.
 Nuhman (2013) gives different reasons as for why Muslims pursue English-medium education.
-Citing the particularly high number of Muslims enrolling in international schools, he argues that Muslim parents' have a strong desire for their children to speak English, because they equate the language with "knowledge, prestige, and pride" (2013: 10).
-He further posits that the neglect of Muslims by the state education system in the South (on the part of the state and Muslims themselves) may lead parents to favor international schools (2013).
+Citing the particularly high number of Muslims enrolling in international schools, he argues that Muslim parents' have a strong desire for their children to speak English, because they equate the language with "knowledge, prestige, and pride" (2013, 10).
+He further posits that the neglect of Muslims by the state education system in the south (on the part of the state and Muslims themselves) may lead parents to favor international schools (2013).

-In our frequent conversations, Mrs Deen advocated that all Sri Lankans learn English because it is an international language.
-She did not discuss Englishmedium education in relation to class inequalities.
-In Sri Lanka, there are clear socioeconomic disparities between families that send their children to the leading private and international schools and those that must settle for state schools (De Silva 1999).
-Though at Girls' College the division between Sinhala-, Tamil-, and English-medium education does not neatly map onto socioeconomic level, many of the students in the bilingual program were characterized by their teachers and classmates as wealthy.
+In our frequent conversations, Mrs. Deen advocated that all Sri Lankans learn English because it is an international language.
+She did not discuss English-medium education in relation to class inequalities.
+In Sri Lanka, there are clear socioeconomic disparities between families that send their children to the leading private and international schools and those that must settle for government schools (de Silva 1999).
+Though at Girls' College the division between Sinhala-, Tamil-, and English-medium education did not neatly map onto socioeconomic level, many of the students in the bilingual program were characterized by their teachers and classmates as wealthy.
 In the following section, I discuss Sinhala, Tamil, and Muslim students' complex orientations to English-medium education.

-6.2 Orientations to English
+Orientations to English